redpanda117/php/README.md

 - add HTML with php in it
 - put HTML and php into separtate files
 - made an array
 - made an associative array
+- boolean